 Boost Your Brain Power

-Playing mobile games, providing you choose the right ones, like Two Dots, Where’s My Water, and even things like bingo, as well as mystery titles like those in the Inspector Layton series, can help to keep your brain engaged, improve spatial awareness and even boost your memory when played regularly.
+Mobile gaming, providing you choose the right games (like Two Dots, Where’s My Water, games like bingo, as well as mystery titles like those in the Inspector Layton series) can help to keep your brain engaged, improve spatial awareness and even boost your memory when played regularly.
 That is why more older people should consider playing these games that many of them think are a waste of time.
 Even playing just a few minutes each day can be beneficial.

 It’s fair to say that many mobile games, like Words with Friends 2 and Scrabble, are great at bringing people together.
 It might be difficult to play games with granny when she lives three states away, but you can play with her every night using the right technology, and more and more people are doing just that – using mobile games to maintain relationships and even create new communities with people all over the world who enjoy the same interests.

 One study found that kids with autism tend to be more engaged when they’re enjoying a victory in a game, especially if that game is an MMO title like Celtic Heroes or Harry Potter: Wizards Unite.

 They Improve Dexterity

 For young children and other people who struggle with dexterity, spending some time each day playing mobile games that demand a lot of hand action can be a good way to improve their dexterity without any pressure.
 There are lots of games, like Tug Wars, Hunter Monster and Angry Birds that are perfect for this purpose.
 Just make sure that, if you’re letting young children access your device, they are supervised, and you have put any necessary security measures in place.